graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/introduction.md

 > A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.

-Here is a "Hello World" for GraphQL .NET.
+Here is a "Hello World" example for GraphQL .NET.

 ```csharp
 using System;